ykhuang/LuaPlurk/README.md

 Lua 5.1.4
 LuaOAuth by Ignacio: https://github.com/ignacio/LuaOAuth

 LuaOAuth support async and sync mode.
+LuaOAuth supports two modes of operation: "synchronous" and "asynchronous" mode.
 Only synchrous mode is support so far.

 LuaOAuth depends on several packages: luacrypto